Mark Sopi

 Mark Sopi (1938–2006) was an Albanian prelate of the Roman Catholic Church.

 Biography

-Mark Sopi was born on in Binač, Vitina, Kingdom of Yugoslavia (modern Kosovo) on February 6, 1938.
+Mark Sopi was born in Binač, Vitina, Kingdom of Yugoslavia (modern Kosovo) on 26 February 1938.
 From 1995 to 2006 he was the titular bishop of Celerina.
 From 1995 to 2000 he served as Apostolic Administrator of the Roman Catholic Diocese of Skopje in Macedonia, while from 2000 until his death in 2006 he was the Apostolic Administrator of the Roman Catholic Apostolic Administration of Prizren.
 After his death, bishop Dodë Gjergji succeeded him as new Apostolic Administrator of Prizren.